clover0916/11Tube-Music/README.md

 4. Submit a pull request detailing your changes and the problem they solve.

 ## License
-11Tube Music is released under the MIT License.
+11Tube Music is released under the GPL-3.0 License.
 See the LICENSE file for more details.